Skip to content

 Join Now

-Writely Wedged: When Your Ball Glues Itself to the Bunker’s Face
+Writely Wedged: When Your Ball Glues Itself Above the Bunker’s Face

 You stride up, confident and composed, only to find your ball cheekily nestled in the steep turf face above the bunker—visible, stubborn, and begging for attention.
 Before panic sets in, pause and channel your inner rules guru!